Graylog2/documentation/pages/queries.rst

 Further functionality
 ^^^^^^^^^^^^^^^^^^^^^

-If the existing decorators are not sufficient for your needs, you can either search the `Graylog marketplace <http://marketplace.graylog.org>`__, or write your own decorator.
-The required steps are described :ref:`here <writing_decorators>`.
+If the existing decorators are not sufficient for your needs, you can either search the `Graylog marketplace <http://marketplace.graylog.org>`__, or :ref:`write your own decorator <writing_decorators>`.

 Export results as CSV
 =====================